cboettig/duckdbfs/README.md

 #> 9     i        9         9 12.727922   POINT (9 9)
 #> 10    j       10        10 14.142136 POINT (10 10)
 ```

+Note that when coercing generic tabular such as CSV into spatial data,
+the user is responsible for specifying the coordinate reference system
+(crs) used by the columns.
+For instance, in this case our data is
+latitude-longitude, so we specify the corresponding EPSG code.
+This is
+optional (sf allows objects to have unknown CRS), but avisable.

 Recall that when used against any sort of external database like
 `duckdb`, most `dplyr` functions like `dplyr::mutate()` are being